wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/troubleshooting.rst

 None of the above solutions are fixing my problem
 -------------------------------------------------

-We have a welcoming community which can help you with most of the problems you might have regarding Wazuh deployment and usage. `<https://wazuh.com/community>`_.
+We have a welcoming community which can help you with most of the problems you might have regarding Wazuh deployment and usage `<https://wazuh.com/community>`_.

-Also, you can contact us opening issues in our GitHub repositories under the `organization <https://wazuh.com/community>`_.
+Also, you can contact us opening issues in our GitHub repositories under the `organization <https://github.com/wazuh>`_.

 We will  be interested in the log files of your deployment.
 You can check them out on each component: